imriteshvanjare2086/full-stack-dev/stack_queue_vis/README.md

 **Stack** and **Queue** data structures using JavaScript.

 ## Features
-- Push and Pop operations for Stack
+- Push, Pop and top operations for Stack
 - Enqueue and Dequeue operations for Queue
 - Real-time visual updates